Disaster Response and Relief: A Conversation with Heart to Heart International

 Heather Lee:

-And so I think that with every disaster that we see on the flip side of that story, there’s a whole nother section of that side of that story that is really speaking to and demonstrating the deep resilience of the human spirit and that community element.
-And I do wish that was showcased a little bit more because it happens and it has happened in every single disaster I’ve been to.
-And so I think for donors, as they’re trying to [inaudible 00:32:54] what they do, just know that every little tiny thing that you do, does, it does help.
+And so I think that with every disaster that we see on the flip side of that story, there’s a whole other section of that side of that story that is really speaking to and demonstrating the deep resilience of the human spirit and that community element.
+And I do wish that was showcased a little bit more because it happens, and it has happened in every single disaster I’ve been to.
+I think for donors, as they’re trying to they do, just know that every little tiny thing that you do, does, it does help.
 And it may not help always from a macro perspective, from that micro perspective, though, it is tremendous.
-The nine people that our medical team e-vaced yesterday could have potentially died because of those wounds and we were able to get them out of there.
-And so from a CNN, like large news level, that may seem kind of small, but for that community, it meant everything.
+The nine people that our medical team e-vaced yesterday could have potentially died because of those wounds, and we were able to get them out of there.
+And so, from a CNN, like a large news level, that may seem kind of small, but for that community, it meant everything.

 Heather Lee: